ColumbiaMSAE3111F14/Team1/Assignment5/README.md

 - Sean worked on animations
 - Ben worked on the order parameter
-- Kathleen worked on the entropy calcultion
+- Kathleen worked on the entropy calculation
 - All discussed results